 In the 1880s, Alf Sage constructed this building which he called Sommerset Hall and used as a store building.
 In 1902, the Odd Fellows lodge moved into the upstairs, and the organization purchased the building in 1905.

-J. W. Winter & Son store was located at the intersection of K-4 Highway and Southwest Douglas Road in Dover, Kansas.
+J. W. Winter & Son store was located on Southwest 57th Street in Dover, Kansas.
 The store was freshly painted when this real photo postcard was created in about 1910.
 Photo Courtesy Michael Stubbs.

-The Dover State Bank was located on Southwest Douglas Road in Dover, Kansas, next door to Winter’s store.
+The Dover State Bank was located on Southwest 57th Street in Dover, Kansas, next door to Winter’s store.
 Photo Courtesy Greg Hoots.

 The old District 15 school at Dover, Kansas was photographed for this real photo postcard, circa 1910.
 Photo Courtesy Greg Hoots.